 Got some HTML?
 Congratulations, you have a block.
 Go publish your block so that others can find and use it!

 Do you want your block to interact with the application using it?
 Read on.

-Blocks are web components.
-We suggest writing them using React, a ready-made framework for writing web components.
+Blocks are discrete components that render information or provide functionality.
+You can create them using any web technology or framework.
+In our current examples, we use React, a ready-made library for writing components.
 If you need it, here’s an intro to React.

 Blocks can be sent data by the apps using them.
 Blocks can tell apps what types of data they take.
 We suggest writing blocks in TypeScript, which helps describe types.

 We’ve provided a template to help you get started - here’s how to use it:

 npx create-block-app [your-block-name]or